The Largest Desert in India: Thar and Overview All Other Important Deserts in India

 Longest Beach in India: Discover the Ultimate Coastal Stretch

-Important Rivers flowing through the Indian Desert
+Important Rivers flowing through the Largest Desert in India

 2. The Luni River flows through the Indian state of Rajasthan.